 Amendments to the Children’s Act (2014) require successive governments to develop and publish a strategy to improve the wellbeing of all children and young people, with a particular focus on child poverty and those with greater needs.

-It will set out the desired outcomes for our children and young people and the actions to achieve them.
-It will also clearly outline how progress can be measured and reported on so that we can all see the difference being made and where more work might be needed.
+The strategy sets out a shared understanding of what is important for child and youth wellbeing, what government is doing and how others can help.
+It also clearly outlines how progress will be measured and reported on so that we can all see the difference being made and where more work might be needed.

 The Child Poverty Reduction Bill's page on Parliament's website includes a link to the Bill itself, Supplementary Order Papers and a timeline of its progress through the House and Select Committee process.

-Child Poverty Reduction Bill documents include a number of background documents related to the Child Poverty Reduction legislation, including the setting of child poverty reduction targets.
+Child Poverty Reduction Bill documents include a number of background documents related to the Child Poverty Reduction legislation, including the choice of measures.